What Does NFS Mean in Text? Real Meaning, Social Media Uses, and Hidden Contexts Explained

 Person B:

-Emotional and Psychological Meaning Behind NFS
+Emotional & Psychological Meaning Behind NFS

 • Personal attachment